Legislation and regulation

 These laws help guarantee Australian universities’ already strong commitment to quality and support the ongoing viability of international education and research in Australia.

-The ESOS Act provides for a legal framework to govern the delivery of education to overseas students on a student visa in Australia.
+The ESOS Act provides a legal framework to govern the delivery of education to overseas students on a student visa in Australia.

 The ESOS Act governs: